Savannah College of Art and Design: Accreditation

 SCAD is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's and master's degrees.
 The university confers Bachelor of Arts, Bachelor of Fine Arts, Master of Architecture, Master of Arts, Master of Arts in Teaching, Master of Fine Arts and Master of Urban Design degrees, as well as undergraduate and graduate certificates.
 The professional M.Arch. degree is accredited by the National Architectural Accrediting Board.
 The Master of Arts in Teaching degrees offered by SCAD are approved by the Georgia Professional Standards Commission.
 SCAD is licensed by the South Carolina Commission on Higher Education.
 The SCAD interior design Bachelor of Fine Arts degree is accredited by the Council for Interior Design Accreditation.

 Study abroad

 The university offers a study-abroad campus in Lacoste, France.
 In Fall 2010, SCAD opened SCAD Hong Kong in the former North Kowloon Magistracy.
+The Hong Kong campus was closed in June 2020.
+SCAD students in Hong Kong were given the option to transfer to other SCAD campuses if they wanted to continue their studies.

 Schools and departments

 The university is divided into nine schools: